yarisvt/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/service-discovery.md

 Now the Gateway would need to either be manually reconfigured, or, more appropriately, detect the failure and reconfigure itself.

-This is what the service discovery module does.
+This is what the API discovery service module does.

 We recommend using the SD module in conjunction with the circuit breaker features, as this makes detection and discovery of failures at the gateway level much more dynamic and responsive.